1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $35,479

 Growing demand for local products requires increased producer capacity to successfully compete in locally accessible, higher-value markets.
-This project provides holistic curricula, training, planning tools and supplemental resources for 20 Agricultural Service Providers (ASPs) and 80 producers throughout West Virginia, to help them better understand how to manage marketing and legal risks associated with local foods direct markets.
-The project team will: 1) Create two publications (WV Market Ready Toolkit; WV Guide to Legal Issues in Direct Marketing); 2) Conduct two state-wide face-to-face short-courses, each comprising one market-ready module and one legal risk mitigation module; 3) Record training modules for use in one online short-course; 4) Establish website as a clearinghouse of project resources for greater project reach.
-Four months post-training, 15 ASPs will incorporate project curriculum into farmer trainings, and 40 producers will implement five ‘market-ready’ recommendations and three legal risk-mitigation strategies aimed at increasing sales and/or market access.
+This project provided holistic curricula, training, planning tools and supplemental resources for 11 Agricultural Service Providers (ASPs) and 71 producers throughout West Virginia, to help them better understand how to manage marketing and legal risks associated with local foods direct markets.
+The project team: 1) Created two publications (WV Market Ready Toolkit of presentation materials; and the WV Guide to Legal Issues in Direct Marketing); 2) Conducted two state-wide face-to-face short-courses, each comprising one market-ready module and one legal risk mitigation module; 3) Used training modules in one online short-course; 4) Used ‘Dropbox’ file as a clearinghouse of project resources for sharing project information.
+Four months post-training, 11 ASPs incorporated project curriculum into farmer trainings, and 71 producers implemented five ‘market-ready’ recommendations and three legal risk-mitigation strategies aimed at increasing sales and/or market access.

 8. Managing Volatility in Oil and Natural Gas Royalty Income on the Farm